-The FSEOG is administered by the University and provides assistance to students with exceptional financial need.
+The FSEOG is administered by the University and proThe FSEOG is administered by the University and provides assistance to students with exceptional financial need.
 The grant varies in amount but is not to exceed 50% of the total amount of the student aid made available through the University.
+However, the University awards no more than \$125.00 a quarter to students with exceptional need due to limited funding.